 Because the cost of a Lexus rear window is around $1000, we used this opportunity to upgrade to gullwing windows.
 The team at Rugged Bound Supply Co. was extremely helpful in getting us setup quickly.
 The gullwings are imported from South Africa from a company called Big Country 4x4 and the quality is ridiculously good.
 Install is a bit complicated and intense (drilling into sheet metal) but overall we are happy with it.
 Access to the back is much better and it definitely toughens up the look of the exterior.

 Storage & Living

 The single most important area of our rig is the living area which houses most of our gear and our kitchen.
-The entire rear hatch area is based around our Dometic CFX3 95 DZ on our custom slide.
-The Dometic fridge is a GAME CHANGER!
+The entire rear hatch area was based around our Dometic CFX3 95 DZ on a custom slide.
+The Dometic fridge was a GAME CHANGER, but we needed something a little smaller to accommodate more gear and less battery usage.
 Coolers are great for weekend trips, but being able to keep fresh veggies and even freeze ice cream on multi-week expeditions is unbelievably convenient.

 Our camping gear, recovery gear, and all of our personal luggage live in the rear of the truck with our camp kitchen and furniture in the rear-most storage area next to and under the fridge.
 Most of our gear is stored in various harbor freight and Pelican cases.

 Our electrical system is basic and simple including a 75 amp-hour battery under the hood with a simple 100-watt solar panel mounted to the roof.
 The solar power is ran through a Renogy charge controller.
 We also installed a Blue Sea Automatic Charging Relay to charge the auxiliary battery from the alternator.

 We have plans to add a lithium-ion battery eventually, but our current system is good enough for us assuming we are moving every couple of days or have good sunshine.